Story: Wairarapa region

 Working against violence

 After Lillybing’s death, Masterton mayor Bob Francis began the Violence Free Wairarapa campaign.
 A task force was set up to help co-ordinate social agencies working with at-risk families.
-Coral Burrows was murdered after this, but campaigners are confident of good long-term results.
+Coral Burrows was murdered after this, but campaigners were confident of good long-term results.